leaysgur/slides/docs/techfeed_experts_night-4/index.md

 - Hydration is top-down process with no priority
   - Carousel at the top should become interactive immediately
-  - But, why should I load (and wait) the video player at the bottom?
+  - But, why should we load (and wait) the video player at the bottom?
-- We don't need useless JS in the first place
+- We don't need useless JS in the first place!
   - You may not need a SPA, but even with a MPA, extra JS should be avoided
 - 🤖 Always imagine poor mobile device on slow network